jnarendran/jnarendran.github.io/_projects/snappingKirigami.md

   </video>
 </div>
 <p align="middle">
-  A slow motion video of the snapping behavior
+  On the left is a schematic of the specific mountain and valley folds used.
+On the right is a slow motion video of snapping behavior in another gripper with the same folds.
 </p>